lawsdontapplytopigs/Sewer/README.md

 I think I only partly succeeded in this regard.
 I tried to design the website to have this windows95 aesthetic, but still, the ui still looks too clean for me to consider this a true success.
-Nonetheless, in the process I still think I stepped considerably out of my comfort zone and can now better determine what is "too unorganized" or not.
+Nonetheless, in the process I still stepped considerably out of my comfort zone and can now better determine what is "too unorganized" or not.

 ## 2.2 Programming challenges